Breast Cancer Treatment With Chemotherapy

 Side Effects of Breast Cancer Chemotherapy

 - Premature menopause.
-If you are planning to have children, you should discuss this with your doctor before starting chemotherapy, as there may be ways to prevent your periods from stopping or to save ovary tissue.
+If you are planning to have children, tell your doctor before starting chemotherapy.

 - Lowered resistance to infections

 - Increased bleeding.
 If the platelet count is very low, little red spots may appear on your body.
 You may bruise or bleed easily.